Syalcindag/bees/README.md

 I hope it will be useful for you  🙏🏻

-This project was developed as a reaction next js project  💻
+This project was developed as a next js project  💻

 Component structure is used.
 UseState and useEffect hooks used